 If you have processes that aren’t demonstrably effective within this framework, cut them.
 You’ll get a more effective security program and probably save a lot of time and money.
 What are your techniques for creating a strong security culture?
 Let me know how you know it works in the comments!
 Good luck.

-A pioneer in application security, Jeff Williams has more than 20 years of experience in software development and security.
-He is a founder and CTO of Contrast Security, offering a revolutionary application security technology that accurately identifies vulnerabilities at ...
+A pioneer in application security, Jeff Williams is the founder and CTO of Contrast Security, a revolutionary application security product that enhances software with the power to defend itself, check itself for vulnerabilities, and join a security command and control ...
 View Full Bio